ixtlan62/EasyP/README.md

 [![HLS](https://img.shields.io/badge/HLS-Streaming-red.svg)](https://developer.apple.com/streaming/)

 > **A universal proxy server for HLS, M3U8, and IPTV streaming** 🎬
-> Native support for Vavoo and all streaming services
+> Native support for Vavoo, DaddyliveHD, and many streaming services
 > Compatible with Stremio addons when used as a MediaFlow Proxy
 > Integrated web interface and zero configuration